RobertARandolph/AdmiralBumbleBee.com/_posts/2020-10-17-Editing-Lisp-Animated.md

 # Visualization #2

 Lisp can be represented as a tree structure.
-There's some debate on how to represent these trees, particularly the the idea of showing literal [cons cells](https://en.wikipedia.org/wiki/Cons) as a tree, and showing the literal _syntax_ as a tree.
+There's some debate on how to represent these trees, particularly the the idea of showing literal [cons cells](https://en.wikipedia.org/wiki/Cons) as a tree, or showing the literal _syntax_ as a tree.

 Abstractions are nice, but the _right_ level of abstraction is nicer.
 So our function: